long2ice/fastapi-cache/README.md

-namespace | str, namespace to use to store certain cache items coder | which coder to use, e.g. JsonCoder key_builder | which key builder to use, default to builtin
+namespace | str, namespace to use to store certain cache items coder | which coder to use, e.g. JsonCoder key_builder | which key builder to use, default to builtin injected_dependency_namespace | prefix for injected dependency keywords, defaults to `__fastapi_cache`.

 You can also use `cache` as decorator like other cache tools to cache common function result.

+### Injected Request and Response dependencies

+The `cache` decorator adds dependencies for the `Request` and `Response` objects, so that it can add cache control headers to the outgoing response, and return a 304 Not Modified response when the incoming request has a matching If-Non-Match header.
+This only happens if the decorated endpoint doesn't already list these objects directly.

+The keyword arguments for these extra dependencies are named `__fastapi_cache_request` and `__fastapi_cache_response` to minimize collisions.
+Use the `injected_dependency_namespace` argument to `@cache()` to change the prefix used if those names would clash anyway.

 ### Supported data types